EricThomson/pandastim/readme.md

     git clone https://github.com/EricThomson/pandastim.git

 To test the installation, try running one of the examples in [examples/readme.md](examples/readme.md).
-Note that panda3d is sometimes fickle with IDEs, I always run scripts from the command line (e.g., `python -m examples.drifting_binocular_grating`).
+Since panda3d is sometimes fickle with IDEs, I always run scripts from the command line (e.g., `python -m examples.drifting_binocular_grating` if you are in the `pandastim` directory).

 ### Package structure
 The three main modules: